liuyifan115/simulation-of-COVID-19/README.md

 5. shelterTime = 7
 6. The person who has been infected will be sent to shelter after less than one day
 7. simple mode **OR** complex mode

-## Simple mode
-Nothing special

-## Complex mode
-1. symptomaticRate = 0.025
-2. Only symptomatic person will be sent to the shelter.
-The asymptomatic infections will stay at home and his/hers infectRation will reduce to 0.001
-3. If the number of infected persons is more than one third of totalPopulation(1 000 000), the city will be locked down
+8. If the number of infected persons is more than one third of totalPopulation(1 000 000), the city will be locked down